LudwikJaniuk/sdleffler.github.io/_posts/2017-9-27-AttacaStructureAndMilestones.md

 [Attaca](https://github.com/sdleffler/attaca).

 Attaca is a distributed version control system designed for users working with absurdly large quantities of data.
-For example, scientists: a brain scan will routinely result in a 50GB file.
+For example, the size of Wikipedia's `pages-articles-multistream` data dump, containing the current revisions of all Wikipedia pages without any "user" or "talk" pages, is roughly 58 GB on disk;
+the "all revisions, all pages" dump comes to multiple terabytes.
 Whatever your use case, Attaca is designed to efficiently handle repositories of up to a petabyte of data in a distributed storage cluster.

 ## How?